deepsense-ai/seahorse/docs/parameter_types.md

 **Example of use:** a target type of conversion in operation converting types of columns of a [DataFrame](classes/dataframe.html)

-**Example of use:** In the `Read DataFrame` operation, user should specify `data storage type` parameter.
+**Example of use:** In the `Read DataFrame` operation, the user should specify `data storage type` parameter.
 The parameter exposes three options: `FILE`, `JDBC`, `CASSANDRA`.
-If user selects `FILE`, he additionally has to provide value for string parameter `source`.
+If the user selects `FILE`, he additionally has to provide a value for the string parameter `source`.

 ### <a name="multiple_choice"></a>Multiple Choice
-This parameter is similar to [single choice selector](#single_choice), but here user is allowed to select multiple options at once.
+This parameter is similar to [single choice selector](#single_choice), but here the user is allowed to select multiple options at once.
 User does not have to select any option.
-Like in single choice selector, each option can have internal parameters that should be filled if this particular option is selected.
+Like in a single choice selector, each option can have internal parameters that should be filled if this particular option is selected.

 **Example of use:** parts of DateTime on which the selected column is to be split in the `Decompose Datetime` operation.

 ### Code Snippet
 Holds code snippet string value.
-Different languages (language is chosen by operation creator) can be used to syntax validation and syntax highlighting.
+Different languages (language is chosen by operation creator) can be used for syntax validation and syntax highlighting.

 **Example of use:** code snippet parameter for Python language in `CustomOperation` operation